Stepbus/demo_diesel_project/readme.md

+Description:

-Parsers for getting data from three resources with fuel prices.
+    Parsers to obtain data from three resources with fuel prices.

-The date is stored in the Mongo database.

-Using libraries for data parsing: requests, aiohttp, asyncio
+    To get up-to-date data, the bot receives new prices every morning and saves them in the database.

-Tasks that run once a day and update data in the database or add new data
+    To do this, daily tasks are created and run to update the data in the database or add new data

-Using Proxy Manager to Rotate Proxies in Redis

-Using docker and docker-compose
+TECHNOLOGY STACK:

+    Mongo
+    Redis
+    Celery
+    Requests
+    Aiohttp
+    Asyncio
+    Docker